IoT-Expedition/Edge-Analytics/README.md

 + Turn on the raspberry pi serving to the TI sensor tag and make sure that it is conneced to the internet (wired or wireless).
 + Run [virtualSensorMonitor.py](./virtual_sensor/virtualSensorMonitor.py).
 + Make sure that the camera is connected to the Internet.
-+ Connect to the GIoTTO platform (i.e., server running BuildingDepot) and run the following command: \n
++ Connect to the GIoTTO platform (i.e., server running BuildingDepot) and run the following command:

 ```docker run -p 9000:9000 -p 8000:8000 -v /srv/buildingdepot/Documentation/build/html/:/var/www/html -t -i bamos/openface /bin/bash ```

 # Licensing